Teslin Tlingit Council

 The Teslin Tlingit Council (TTC) is a First Nation band government in the central Yukon in Canada, located in Teslin, Yukon along the Alaska Highway and Teslin Lake.
 The language originally spoken by the Teslin Tlingit or Deisleen Ḵwáan (″Big Sinew Tribe″) is Tlingit.
-Together with the Taku River Tlingit or Áa Tlein Ḵwáan (″Big Lake Tribe″) around Atlin Lake of the Taku River Tlingit First Nation in British Columbia, and carcross tagish first nation or natasaaheeni, they comprise the Inland Tlingit.
+Together with the Taku River Tlingit First Nation or Áa Tlein Ḵwáan (″Big Lake Tribe″) around Atlin Lake in British Columbia, and the Carcross/Tagish First Nation or Naataase Héen, they make up the Inland Tlingit.

 The Teslin Tlingit Council was one of the first four Yukon First Nations to sign a land claims agreement in 1992.

-Government Structure
+Government

 The governmental structure of Teslin Tlingit Council (TTC) incorporates traditional Teslin Tlingit Clan culture into contemporary organizational and management principles.

 TTC is both representative of the Clans and its Citizens and responsible—two characteristics it has in common with other democratic governments.
 The distinguishing feature of responsible government is the close relations between the executive and legislative branches.
 To this effect, the Executive Council, who initiates policy and watches over the enforcement of the law, works in harmony with the General Council, who enacts laws and charts the overall political course.